JochenKalmbach/StackWalker/README.md

 * The first is, there are two &quot;teams&quot; at Microsoft which redistribute the <i>dbghelp.dll</i>.
 One team is the *OS-team*, the other is the *Debugging-Tools-Team* (I don&#39;t know the real names...).
 In general you can say: The *dbghelp.dll* provided with the [Debugging Tools for Windows](http://www.microsoft.com/whdc/devtools/debugging/) is the most recent version.
 One problem of this two teams is the different versioning of the *dbghelp.dll*.
 For example, for XP-SP1 the version is *5.1.2600.1106* dated *2002-08-29*.
 The version *6.0.0017.0* which was redistributed from the *debug-team* is dated *2002-04-31*.
 So there is at least a conflict in the date (the newer version is older).
 And it is even harder to decide which version is "better" (or has more functionality).
-* Starting with Me/W2K, the *dbghelp.dll*-file in the *system32* protected by the [System File Protection](http://support.microsoft.com/?kbid=222193).
-So if you want to use a newer *dbghelp.dll* you need to redistribute the version from the *Debugging Tools for Windows*(put it in the same directory as your EXE).
+* Starting with Me/W2K, the *dbghelp.dll* file in the *system32* directory is protected by the [System File Protection](http://support.microsoft.com/?kbid=222193).
+So if you want to use a newer *dbghelp.dll* you need to redistribute the version from the *Debugging Tools for Windows* (put it in the same directory as your EXE).
 This leads to a problem on W2K if you want to walk the callstack for an app which was built using VC7 or later.
 The VC7 compiler generates a new PDB-format (called [DIA](http://msdn.microsoft.com/library/en-us/diasdk/html/vsoriDebugInterfaceAccessSDK.asp)).
 This PDB-format cannot be read with the *dbghelp.dll* which is installed with the OS.
 Therefore you will not get very useful callstacks (or at least with no debugging info like filename, line, function name, ...).
 To overcome this problem, you need to redistribute a newer *dbghelp.dll*.
 * The *dbghelp.dll* version *6.5.3.7* has a *bug* or at least a *documentation change* of the [StackWalk64](http://msdn.microsoft.com/library/en-us/debug/base/stackwalk64.asp) function.